nadiamariduena/python-intro-2024-privat/z_PYlint-errs.md

 - Check Pylint's configuration (pylintrc file or command-line options) to ensure it points to the correct Python interpreter and environment where your packages are installed.

 <br>

+**Ignore or Suppress Warnings:**

+- 🍊 If you are confident that your application will work correctly despite Pylint's warnings...

+- you can configure Pylint to ignore certain import errors or suppress specific warnings using directives in your code or in Pylint's configuration.